-Career Services provides career development and placement services to the student body and alumni.
+Career Services provides career advising and job search services to students and alumni.
 Students who are unsure of their career path can benefit from career testing and counseling.
 Office personnel also coach students in résumé writing, interviewing skills and job search techniques.
-The staff manages CareerCentral, BJU's Web-based placement service.
+The staff manages Career Central, BJU's on-line job board.
 The Career Services office is the liaison between students and recruiters at (864) 242-5100, ext.
 2007, or email careers@bju.edu.